dkMorlok/nette-mailer/UPGRADE.md

   * replaces `MailerExtension`
   * none of the deprecated classes is added to the container
   * the new and non-deprecated classes are added to the container
-  * all previous config options still work
+  * all previous config options still work but most are distributed among different services
   * `defaultRenderer` option can be set to an `ITemplateRenderer` service
     * it is set to the `LegacyTemplateRenderer` by default
   * `renderers` option can be set to map of string to `ITemplateRenderer` instances
-  * `templateRenderers` can be set to map of renderer names to array of template names
+  * `rendererTemplates` can be set to map of renderer names to array of template names
     * the keys will be used to select a renderer from the `renderers` array that will render a given template
     * templates not provided will be rendered by the renderer set as `defaultRenderer`

-## Deprecated classes and interfaces:
+## Deprecated classes and interfaces will be removed in 3.0

 * `TemplateMessage`, `ITemplateMessageFactory`, `TemplateMessageFactory`
   * use `IMessageFactory` and `MessageFactory`